kefeimo/dnp3-python-old/README.md

     demo                run dnp3 demo with default master and outstation
 ```

+For more details about the `dnp3demo` module, please ref to "dnp3demo-module.md" in "/docs".

 ## For Developers

 pydnp3 is a thin wrapper around opendnp3 classes.
 Documentation for the opendnp3